gabrc52/class_group_chats/README.md

 # MIT class group chats for Matrix

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+This web application is part of the SIPB Matrix project.
+For other GitHub repos in this project, see [sipb/uplink](https://github.com/sipb/uplink).

+## Get involved

+If you want to get involved with this project, shoot an email to matrix@ !

 ## Environment variables needed

 In order to use this project, you need to set the following environment variables in `.env`:

 * `MATRIX_TOKEN`: A Matrix access token for the bot or app service.
+* `PUBLIC_MATRIX_HOMESERVER`: The Matrix homeserver.
+* `MATRIX_BASEURL`: The URL at which the Matrix API is available.
+* `MULESOFT_CLIENT_ID`: A client ID to access developer.mit.edu APIs
+* `MULESOFT_CLIENT_SECRET`: A client secret to access developer.mit.edu APIs
+* `MULESOFT_SUBJECT_API="https://mit-course-catalog-v2.cloudhub.io/coursecatalog/v2"` (the Subject API endpoint)
 * `API_SHARED_SECRET`: A shared secret that trusted clients of the API can use to perform actions.
 Generate with `pwgen -s 64 -n 1`
-* `MULESOFT_CLIENT_ID`: A client ID to access developer.mit.edu APIs
-* `MULESOFT_CLIENT_SECRET`: A client secret to access developer.mit.edu APIs
+* `PUBLIC_HYDRANT_BASEURL="https://hydrant.mit.edu"` (the URL at which Hydrant is hosted)

 ## Developing